 - a.
 Living/Sleeping Area: 180 ft (16.7 m) Net Area required.
 Bedrooms are intended for double occupancy.
-Bedroom dimensions are not fixed, but must remain functional to accommodate two (2) twin extra-long pop-top captains beds with double storage compartments below, storage headboard; two (2) computer/TV wall desk units with built-in under-cabinet lighting, two (2) chairs, and at least one (1) credenza with double sided drawers.
-All pieces will be approved by Marine Headquarters. - b.
-Heads: Heads and fixtures are to be of residential design, quality, and finish.
-Provide a vanity with lavatory and valance lighting with double medicine cabinets, a full sized shower, and water closet with shelving and towel/toiletry hardware for two (2) residents. - c.
-Personal Closets: 22 ft2 (2 m2) Net Area required.
+Bedroom dimensions are not fixed, but must remain functional to accommodate two (2) twin extralong pop-top captains beds with double storage compartments below, storage headboard; two (2) computer/TV wall desk units with built-in under-cabinet lighting, two (2) chairs, and at least one (1) credenza with double sided drawers.
+All pieces will be approved by Marine Headquarters. - Heads: Heads and fixtures are to be of residential design, quality, and finish.
+Provide a \4\ double vanity with double lavatory /4/ and valance lighting with double medicine cabinets, a full sized shower, and "roman" water closet with shelving and towel/toiletry hardware for two (2) residents. \4\ Provide a full length framed mirror mounted on Service area side of the bathroom door. /4/ - c.
+Personal Closets: 22 ft (2 m) Net Area required.
 Provide at least one (1) closet for each resident.
 Closets must be accessible to each living/sleeping area.
 Provide each closet with closet organizers with storage capability extending to the ceiling.
 Provide additional storage in service areas as appropriate.
 Provide closets full height, using the space above the normal door height for bulk storage.
 Provide continuous ventilation in closets to resist mold and mildew growth.
 Provide integral full-length hanging rods for coats and shelves.
-A light with motion-activated switch is required.
+A light with motion-activated \4\ control /4/ is required.
 Carefully placed lighting outside 2 ft (0.6 m) deep closets is acceptable.
 Each closet must be provided with a solid core wood door.
 Secure closets with standard hinged doors with non-removable pin hinges and locking hardware.
 Provide padlocking slide bolt hardware for personal closets.
 Bi-fold and sliding doors are not acceptable.
 Any deviations must be approved by HQMC Facilities and Services Division, (Code LF). - d.
-Service Area: This term refers to the corridor/service space within the 2+0 Room Plan that is not incorporated into the Net Living/Sleeping Area.
-The service area in each Plan Room provides access to the personal closets, head, and refrigerator (7 cu. ft maximum) and microwave, counter space with single bowl sink.
+Service Area: This term refers to the corridor/service space within the 2+0 Room Plan that is not incorporated into the Net Living/Sleeping Area. \4\ The service area in each Plan Room provides access to the personal closets, head, a FAR Rated, Energy Star, 2 door refrigerator \4\ (10.3 cu. ft maximum) /4/ and microwave, counter space with single bowl sink. /4/ - e. \4\ Locks.
+Electric locks are required on building entrance doors and room doors.
+Use a magnetic key card system (CAC-compatible) with hard key override.
+Provide each occupant one key that opens the room entry door, and one bedroom door.
+Installation Commanders may require electronic locks for closet doors as an option that provide each occupant with a second key for entry to his closet, without access to the other occupant's closet. /4/